KDE/documentation-develop-kde-org/content/docs/sensor-faces/_index.md

-## The visual represenations
+## The visual representations
-Both represenations follow the same schema but are used in different contextes.
-The full represenation is the one that is normally used and contains additional elements like for example a legend or a title.
+Both representations follow the same schema but are used in different contexts.
+The full representation is the one that is normally used and contains additional elements like for example a legend or a title.
-The compact represenation on the other hand is used when something that takes much less space is required.
+The compact representation on the other hand is used when something that takes much less space is required.
 One instance of this is when the systemmonitor widget is added to a panel in Plasma.

-The root item of both represenations has to be [SensorFace](docs:libksysguard;KSysGuard::SensorFace).
+The root item of both representations has to be [SensorFace](docs:libksysguard;KSysGuard::SensorFace).
 Assign the root of your custom visualization to its `contentItem` property. `SensorFace` also allows to access the face controller via the `controller` property.
 It tells the face which sensors to display and in which way this should be done.
 The most important property of it is